-Summary: The greatest risk (15) is during leveling material in the burn tray for Contained Burn Chamber as the material will be in direct contact with operators and their tools.
+Summary: The greatest risk (15) is during transfer of material into the receiving hopper as the material will be in direct contact with operators and their tools.
 Human error and fire/heat are the greatest concerns for increasing the probability of an accidental initiation of the material.
-Risk mitigation measures will be used to reduce the risk of accidental initiation of the material, such as: SOPs, PPE, operator training, temperature gun, strict control of potential initiation sources, good housekeeping, maintenance of operator access and egress, non-static/non-spark producing tools, portable fire extinguishers, and use of a 2 man rule to reduce probability of human error and/or heat/fire occurring in or around the material.
+Risk mitigation measures will be used to reduce the risk of accidental initiation of the material, such as: SOPs, PPE, operator training, use of existing Area I barricades to reduce internal safety distance requirements from the Staging Area, temporary all-weather covered work area, specially designed super sack station, drum station, or box station as appropriate, grounded and bonded aluminum receiving hoppers non-sparking center flow transfer bin with covered lid, temperature gun, strict control of potential initiation sources, good housekeeping, maintenance of operator access and egress, non-static/non-spark producing tools, portable fire extinguishers, eyewash, and use of a 2 man rule to reduce probability of human error and/or heat/fire occurring in or around the material.

-Location: ESI, Camp Minden, LA, Area I Material Staging Area

-Activity: Material Placement in Contained Burn Chamber or Kiln Disposal Unit
+- Location: ESI, Camp Minden, LA, Area I Material Staging Area - Activity: Place Material in Receiving Hopper, Transfer Material to Transfer Bin, and Move Loaded Transfer Bin for Weighing and Transport to Contained Burn Chamber

-The following additional A&E storage risk control measures required by OSHA 1910.109 and DOD 4145.26-M will be incorporated into SOPs:
+The following additional A&E propellant handling risk control measures required by OSHA 1910.109 and DOD 4145.26-M will be incorporated into SOPs: